metacpan/metacpan-cpan-extracted/distros/A/App-Phoebe/README.md

 stored in the `cert.pem` and `key.pem` files, using elliptic curves, valid for five years, without password protection.

-    perl5/bin/phoebe

-This starts the server in the foreground.
+Time to start phoebe, in the foreground:

+    phoebe

 If it aborts, see the ["Troubleshooting"](#troubleshooting) section below.
-If it runs, open a second terminal and test
+If it runs, open a second terminal and test it:
-it:

-    perl5/bin/gemini gemini://localhost/
+    gemini gemini://localhost/

 You should see a Gemini page starting with the following: